javantanna/javantanna/README.md

 Hey!
 I'm javan tanna 22 y/o from **Ahmedabad, India**.

-I like clean code, tight logic, and refactoring things that bother me more than they should.
-Lock in at night.
+I like clean code, tight logic, obsessed with algorithms.\n when I Lock in at night.\n
 By morning, there’s an MVP.